SQream/sqream_docs/feature_guides/compression.rst

 NVIDIA nvCOMP Compression
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-NVIDIA nvCOMP is a high-speed data compression and decompression library specifically optimized for NVIDIA GPUs (Graphics Processing Units).
+NVIDIA nvCOMP is a high-speed data compression and decompression library specifically optimized for NVIDIA GPUs.

-Its main purpose is to accelerate data-intensive applications—like AI training, High-Performance Computing (HPC), data science, and analytics—by significantly reducing data transfer bottlenecks.
+Its main purpose is to accelerate data-intensive applications—like AI training, High-Performance Computing, data science, and analytics—by significantly reducing data transfer bottlenecks.
 Since these applications often involve moving massive amounts of data, nvCOMP enables the compression and decompression to happen efficiently directly on the GPU, which is much faster than relying solely on the CPU.

 **Supported Algorithms:**